edro123/adafruit/README.md

 <img src="./funhouse-aqm.jpg" alt="Funhouse AQM" style="height: 534px; width:1024px;"/>

 This Air Quality Monitor is built using the Adafruit Funhouse microcontroller, an add on PIR sensor, and an SGP30 carbon dioxide / VOC sensor.
-The code will read each of the sensors, adjust them with predetermined calibration constants, print the values to the Funhouse display, upload them to Adafruit IO, and uses the dotstars for status
+The code reads each of the sensors, adjusts them with predetermined calibration constants, prints the values to the Funhouse display, uploads them to Adafruit IO, and uses the dotstars to indicate status

 ## Prerequisites

 ### Hardware
 - Adafruit FunHouse - WiFi Home Automation Development Board (https://www.adafruit.com/product/4985)
-- (option) Breadboard-friendly Mini PIR Motion Sensor with 3 Pin Header (https://www.adafruit.com/product/4871)
+- Breadboard-friendly Mini PIR Motion Sensor with 3 Pin Header (https://www.adafruit.com/product/4871).
+This is optional - the program will run without this component and report no motion detected.
-- (option) SGP30 Air Quality Sensor Breakout - VOC and eCO2 - STEMMA QT / Qwiic (https://www.adafruit.com/product/3709)
+- SGP30 Air Quality Sensor Breakout - VOC and eCO2 - STEMMA QT / Qwiic (https://www.adafruit.com/product/3709).
+This is optional - the program will run without this component and bypass all co2 and voc measurements.
-- (option) Adafruit FunHouse Mounting Plate and Yellow Brick Stand (https://www.adafruit.com/product/4962)
+- Adafruit FunHouse Mounting Plate and Yellow Brick Stand (https://www.adafruit.com/product/4962).
+This is an optional way to stand up the Funhouse.

 ### Software